shotgunsoftware/tk-core/docs/initializing.rst

 point into the system.
 It will handle the setup and initialization of the configuration behind the scenes and start up a Toolkit session once all the required pieces have been initialized and set up.

+A number of different :ref:`environment variables<environment_variables>` exist to help control the behavior of the Toolkit Startup.

 ToolkitManager
 ========================================